 Magic Kingdom’s Ferry is one of the most well-known forms of transportation at Walt Disney World.
 The ferry boat takes guests back and forth across Seven Seas Lagoon from the Transportation and Ticket Center.

 Magic Kingdom Ferry Boat

-When visiting the Magic Kingdom, guests that drive or are coming from an off-property resort will have to park in the Magic Kingdom’s massive parking lot.
-After parking, you’ll head to the Transportation and Ticket Center at the front of the lot.
+When visiting the Magic Kingdom, guests that drive or are coming from an off-property resort will have to park in the massive parking lot at Magic Kingdom.

 When you arrive at the Transportation and Ticket Center, you have two main options for getting to the Magic Kingdom: